 • Half of the respondents to DCP’s 2018 Perception & Use Survey rated Downtown as “much cleaner” than other Wilkes-Barre neighborhoods.

 • 70% of the respondents to the same survey said that Downtown has “much less graffiti” than other Wilkes-Barre neighborhoods.

-If you have any questions about the DWBBID or its operations, please contact DCP’s Executive Director, Larry Newman, here.
+If you have any questions about the assessment methodology or any other aspect of DWBBID or its operations, please contact DCP’s Executive Director, Larry Newman, here.